gbmhunter/blog/content/programming/website-design/html.md

 ## API Design

-Apiary ([http://apiary.io/](http://apiary.io/)) is a useful tool for designing web-based API's (API's using HTML requests).
+Apiary ([http://apiary.io/](http://apiary.io/)) is a useful tool for designing web-based APIs (APIs using HTML requests).
 It allows instant API mock creation with automatic documentation and testing.
 It is free for single, non-commercial users (aka hackers).

 ## Dynamic Content